Hong Kong’s business hub status imperiled by security law

 Secretary of State Mike Pompeo said Wednesday those changes are significant enough that Washington will no longer treat Hong Kong as autonomous.

-The loss of Hong Kong’s trade privileges could mean Hong Kong identity card holders might lose their ability to visit the United States without applying for a visa in advance.
-Washington also could revoke its promise to exchange Hong Kong dollars for U.S. dollars, potentially disrupting the city’s financial system, Deutsche Bank economist Michael Spencer said in a report.
+Washington could revoke its promise to exchange Hong Kong dollars for U.S. dollars, potentially disrupting the city’s financial system, Deutsche Bank economist Michael Spencer said in a report.

 The financial sector would take a big hit if companies such as MSCI reclassify Hong Kong as an emerging market like Shenzhen and Shanghai instead of a developed market, Spencer said.

-Note: This story has been corrected to remove an inaccurate mention that Hong Kong identity card holders can travel to U.S. without applying for a visa in advance.